As if things needed to get easier for thieves. Now they’ve found a way to hack into new modeled cars, 50 feet away from you.

 Hubert says that wrapping car fobs in tinfoil is the cheapest and safest way to block the sensitive information from anyone who is trying to access the signal.
 Hackers can easily break into your car by using a device.
 They can amplify the fob signal, or by copying the code it uses.
 Usually, the key fob uses a computer chip that creates a unique code that sends to your car’s security system.
 The car has a chip that uses the same algorithm to generate codes.
 If the code matches, then boom, the car opens.
 The scary part about all of this?
 They don’t even have to be in the same room as you!
 They can hack the fob from inside your purse, pocket, or even from the street outside your home!
 Yikes!
 Who knew technology would get this bad, huh?

 Check out the video below to see how to properly wrap your car keys.

 As CEO of GuardKnox Cyber Technologies and a veteran of the Israeli Air Force, Moshe Shlisel says one can tell if these metal protectors work if you can’t unlock a car door when the fob is inside.
 If you think about it, your car is always waiting for the fob signal.
-If it’s a newer car model, you might not even have to press any buttons, you just simply need to approach your car and the doors will unlock automatically.
-That is how car thieves can easily intercept the electronic signal and open your car without setting off any alarms while you’re sitting 20 feet away.
+If it’s a newer car model, you might not even have to press any buttons.
+You just simply need to approach your car and the doors will unlock automatically.
+That is how car thieves can easily intercept the electronic signal and then open your car without setting off any alarms.
+All while you’re sitting 20 feet away.